January 3-7, 2017: The FUN Show in Fort Lauderdale, FL

 And then went through every lot I had highlighted in my HA auction catalog, looked up pricing, checked census info, and then entered my bids over a spinach and sausage omelet which I have to say was deeeee-licious and well worth the 4 times I had to call guest services to actually get a human on the line to take my order.

 After which I was ready to head over to the convention center, this time opting for the shuttle bus (instead of hoofing it) since it was raining, and I was dragging our extremely heavy supply bag with me.
-Luckily, I found a seat (since I was the only guy on a bus that by my estimate could seat about 90 people).
+Luckily, I found a seat (since I was the only guy on a bus that by my estimate could hold about 90 people).
 Though we did pick up a few more dealers at other hotels during a long, circuitous route to the convention center.

 Arriving just in time to race back up to lot viewing for another couple hours before grabbing a snack and heading to the 3rd floor for the start of Heritage’s first auction session, where your author bought a few cool things, watched other not-especially appealing pieces sell cheap and then made my way down to the bourse floor to get in the queue for the 2 PM start of dealer set up.